The capital of Catalonia, Barcelona is one of Europe’s most happening cities

 Barcelona Sports Events

 Mediterranean Games are not so much a Barcelona festival as a Barcelona sporting event, but I would be remiss if I didn’t include it.
-For ten days in June, Tarragona, an hour and a half south of Barcelona, will host 4000 athletes from 26 countries competing in 33 different sports.
-Postponed for a year due to funding issues, this summer, Tarragona will come alive with the energy and excitement of a massive sporting event.
-Cheer on athletes competing for gold in sports like archery, swimming, beach volleyball and tennis.
+For ten days at the end of June, Tarragona, an hour and a half south of Barcelona, hosts 4000 athletes from 26 countries competing in 33 different sports.
+This summer, Tarragona will come alive with the energy and excitement of a massive sporting event.
+Cheer on athletes competing for gold in sports like archery, swimming, beach volleyball, and tennis.
 Tarragona also boasts some of the best preserved Roman ruins in all of Spain, so when you need a day to get your voice back, you’ll have plenty of other things to do too.

 Barcelona Film Festivals